-As of March 14, 2011, the record date for determination of shareholders entitled to notice of and to vote at the meeting, there were 411,895,355 shares of our Common Stock outstanding.
+As of March 20, 2013, the record date for determination of shareholders entitled to notice of and to vote at the meeting, there were 390,505,891 shares of our Common Stock outstanding.
 Each outstanding share of our Common Stock is entitled to one vote on all matters that may come before the meeting.
 All proxies properly voted in accordance with the instructions set forth below prior to the meeting will be voted at the meeting.
-You may revoke your proxy at any time before it is exercised by giving notice in writing to our Corporate Secretary, by granting a proxy bearing a later date or by voting in person.
-Shares with respect to which a broker indicates that it does not have authority to vote will be considered "broker non-votes" and will not be counted as present at the meeting.
+You may revoke your proxy at any time before it is exercised by giving notice in writing to our Corporate Secretary, by granting a proxy bearing a later date or by voting in person at the meeting.
+Shares with respect to which a broker indicates that it does not have authority to vote on a matter will be considered "broker non-votes" and will not be counted as voting on such matter.

 Majority Vote Standard for Election of Directors.
-Our by-laws provide that a nominee for director in an uncontested election such as this one will be elected to the Board if all votes cast for that nominee's election exceed the votes cast against his or her election.
+Our by-laws provide that a nominee for director in an uncontested election such as this one will be elected to the Board if the votes cast for that nominee's election exceed the votes cast against his or her election.
 Shares that are voted to abstain with respect to any one or more nominees and broker non-votes will not be counted and will have no effect on the outcome of the voting for directors.
 In the event that an incumbent nominee does not receive a majority of the votes cast, the Board will require that director to tender his or her resignation and will establish a committee to consider whether to accept or reject that resignation.
 The Board will act on the committee's recommendation and publicly disclose its decision.